23 Eco-Friendly Packaging Examples to Enhance Your Brand

 Biodegradable materials decompose naturally within a few years, depending on environmental conditions and material composition.
 Compostable materials, on the other hand, require specific composting conditions to break down, typically in a commercial composting facility, and turn into nutrient-rich soil.

 Innovations in this area include materials like PLA (polylactic acid), which is made from fermented plant starch (usually corn) and is both biodegradable and compostable.
 Another exciting innovation is the use of natural fibers like hemp, jute, and even mushroom mycelium.
-These materials not only decompose naturally but often do so without leaving toxic residues, unlike some traditional plastics.

 2. Multiple-Use Eco-friendly Packaging